rodrigoceloto/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 The missing values were filled with the average of the interval.

-The histogram below show that distribution did not change very much after filling missing data.
+The histogram below show that distribution of the number of steps per day changed a little after filling missing data.

 ```r
 base_filled<-merge(base,base_interval,x.interval=y.interval)